Supersheep50/hey-look-listen-quiz/README.md

 ## Thank you!

 - Massive thank you to my partner Steph!
-She was a costant source of advice, debugging and ideas.
+She was a constant source of advice, debugging and ideas.
 - My mentor Tim for giving me great guidance and advice.